Safety Management, Analytics & System Integration Division

 - Aircraft Evaluation Division (AED)

-- Technical Support Team – Develops, authors, and maintains data collection quality standards and plans and implements Certificate Holders’ configuration enhancements for the SAS DCTs and creates National/Divisional/Custom DCTs at the direction of the Safety Standards Office.
+- Technical Support Section – Develops, authors, and maintains data collection quality standards and plans and implements Certificate Holders’ configuration enhancements for the SAS DCTs and creates National/Divisional/Custom DCTs at the direction of the Safety Standards Office.